 A Typical Class Day • Morning seminars meet from 9-11am.
 Make sure you wake up with enough time to spare to grab breakfast at the cafeteria and get ready for the day!
 11am-1pm is the lunch hour, and you might take this time to finish up a group project with classmates before heading to eat.
 Afternoon seminars meet from 1-3pm.
 After that, it’s time for afternoon activities.
-Pick between many different options; we might have a badminton tournament on the quad, a T-shirt decorating crew in the dorm lounge, a college visit to a nearby university, or a trip to Puffer’s Pond for a swim.
+Pick between many different options; we might have a badminton tournament on the quad, a salsa dancing lesson in the dorm lounge, a college visit to a nearby university, or a trip to Puffer’s Pond for a swim.
 Every day offers something different and participants are encouraged to suggest activities of interest to them.
 Community meetings in the late afternoon give you a heads up for activities coming later in the week and allow you to check in with friends and instructors.
-After dinner, spend the evening hours playing capture the flag, attending a concert, viewing and discussing an independent film showing at Amherst Cinema, cheering on your friends at a coffee house, or engaging in a board game night.
+After dinner, spend the evening hours playing capture the flag, attending a concert, viewing and discussing an independent film showing at Amherst Cinema, cheering on your friends at a coffee house talent show, or engaging in a board game night.
 Don’t forget to check in with your instructor on-duty before lights out.

 College Visits • Several afternoons during the program you can choose a school to visit from a full spectrum of New England colleges.
 In past summers, students have visited Middlebury, Dartmouth, Smith, Williams, and Trinity Colleges, as well as Harvard, Tufts, Brown, Wesleyan, and Yale Universities.
 Visits are generally led by our faculty who are alumni of these colleges.